 The promotion of critical thinking skills and collaborative work is considered to be very important in acquiring language and improving fluency whatever the topic.
-Personalisation of the topic is also known to increase motivation and self-confidence as well as interest.
+Personalisation of the topic is also known to increase motivation and self-confidence as well as interest in the topic.

-Section 4 provides some ideas and activities for incorporating language learning into lessons without increasing your work load.
+Section 4 provides some ideas and activities for incorporating language into the lesson without increasing the teacher's work load.